the-turing-way/the-turing-way/book/content/binderhub/binderhub.md

 ## Summary

-This chapter will discuss BinderHub, which is the cloud technology powering BinderHub.
+This chapter will discuss [BinderHub](https://binderhub.readthedocs.io/en/latest/index.html), which is the cloud technology powering Binder.
 We will cover the technologies and tools that BinderHub utilises and the resources you will need to setup your own BinderHub.

 This chapter is primarily aimed at RSEs and IT Services who wish to provide a BinderHub as a service to a group of researchers.